 This is probably the most controversial statement I’m going to say, “You don’t need mastering, if your mix sucks”.
 Why?
 Because like I said in my previous blog, What’s the Difference Between Mixing and Mastering?, “Mastering can’t fix a bad mix”.
-I’d like to add to that today cause in the 5 years I’ve been running ADG, I noticed that the overwhelming amount of songs I receive for mastering, could actually be improved significantly if the mix was better.
+For instance, in the last 5 years I’ve been running ADG, I’ve noticed that the overwhelming amount of songs I receive for mastering, could actually be improved significantly if the mix was better.
 And while I do my best to offer clients feedback on their mix and as well even offer a mix consulting service, there’s only so much an artist who only mixes their stuff can do.
 Why?

-10,000 Hour RuleShout out to Malcolm Gladwell for the 10,000 hour rule, which basically states in order to achieve world class expertise at something one must practice at it for about ten thousand hours.
-Think about that for a second?
-10,000 hours is a long time to be practicing anything.
-It’s the equivalent of 416 days.
-Imagine how good you would get at something if you were practicing it straight for 416 days with no sleep or eating (of course you would die before you make it the end).
 Realistically, it takes about 7 to 10 years to clock in those 10,000 hours.
-So how do you think you that’s just started mixing your songs am going to compete with an audio engineer whose been mixing songs since they were a teenager and is now in they early 30s (Ahem I’m talking about myself here)?
+So there’s no way that someone who just started mixing their own music is going to compete with an audio engineer whose been mixing songs since they were a teenager and is now in their early 30s (Ahem I’m talking about myself here).
 And yes I realize that does kinda sound like I’m bragging (I am!) or I’m trying to sell you on our mixing and mastering services (Again I am).
-But it’s frustrating from my perspective knowing that something could sound so much better, if it was mixed a little better.
+But it’s frustrating from my perspective knowing that your song could sound so much better, if it was just mixed better.